The Children's Cancer Centre

 We won't let cancer steal childhoods.

 Great Ormond Street Hospital (GOSH) already cares for children with the hardest to treat cancers.
-Now it needs a new home to help deliver breakthrough therapies.
+Now it needs a new cancer centre to help deliver breakthrough therapies.
 A world-class facility with children at its heart.

 Join us to help build the Children’s Cancer Centre at GOSH and save more lives.